meta-flutter/flutter_embedded/README.md

     scp -r {build folder}/target/* pi@raspberrypi.local:/home/pi

+### Enable Linux as a Platform in your Flutter Repo

+    cd <flutter git root (not this repo)>
+    git apply <flutter_embedded repo>/cmake/flutter_platform.patch

+Not that that Flutter repo does not have TargetPlatform.linux as part of Material design.
+You have to add it by hand, or override debugDefaultTargetPlatformOverride and set it to a supported one...
+There are a couple of cases that need a unique implementation for Linux.
+Vibrate, etc.

+When adding in Linux support to the Dart code, start by adding "case TargetPlatform.linux:" to all switch cases found via

+    cd {flutter repo}
+    grep -r "case TargetPlatform.android:"

 ### Build your Flutter Application

     cd {flutter app project folder}
     flutter build bundle

+*Note: You either need to override debugDefaultTargetPlatformOverride, or "Enable Linux as a Platform in your Flutter Repo"*

+## Tested Flutter Examples

+Known working post flutter platform patch

+    flutter/examples/hello_world
+    flutter-desktop-embedding/example/flutter_app

+Depending on the app, be preapred for Dart runtime exceptions.
+Refer to https://github.com/flutter/flutter/issues

 ### Push built Flutter Application to Target